About Me

 In order to prove this result, I needed colimits in $\mathbf{Cat}(\mathcal{E})$.
 In joint work with Adrian Miranda, we worked out conditions on $\mathcal{E}$ which give finite $2$-colimits in $\mathbf{Cat}(\mathcal{E})$.
 We also give a converse result of this.
 See the preprint here.

-One of the problems with ETCS (and hence ET2CSC) is that the internal logic cannot model any statements for which the axiom of replacement is used.
+One of the problems with ETCS (and hence ET2CSC) is that the internal logic cannot model any statements in Zermelo-Fraenkel set theory with choice (ZFC) for which the axiom of replacement is used.
 In order to solve this in the 1-dimensional setting, we must look at the category of classes rather than the category of sets.
-Joyal and Moerdijk’s concept of a Class category aims to axiomatise the categorical properties of the category of classes in contrast to an elementary topos, which aims to axiomatise the category of sets.
-Similarly, in $2$-dimensions, we must move from the world of small categories to the world of locally small categories, ion which we can state the axiom of replacement.
-Our $2$-dimensional reformulation of Class categories gives a suitable environment for talking about a $2$-category with a well-behaved class of “small” objects.
-Our motivating example is the category of locally small categories, for which the small objects are the small categories.
+Joyal and Moerdijk’s concept of a Class category aims to axiomatise the categorical properties of the category of classes in Von Neuman-Bernays-G"{o}del set theory (NBG) in contrast to an elementary topos, which aims to axiomatise the category of sets in ZFC.
+Similarly, in $2$-dimensions, we must move from the world of small categories to the world of large categories, in which we can state the axiom of replacement.
+Our $2$-dimensional reformulation of Class categories gives a suitable environment for talking about a $2$-category with a well-behaved $2$-category of “small” objects.
+Our motivating example is the category of large categories, for which the small objects are the small categories.
+Other such examples are given by categories of (pre)stacks over a small category $\mathbb{C}$, and categories internal to the category of assemblies on a partial combinatorial algebra.
+These examples motivate connections between $2$-dimensional logic and topics in algebraic geometry and computability theory.

 I am the maintainer of the University of Manchester’s Category Theory Group website.